Setting Up PayPal Payment Method

 If you want to test the setup before going live, ensure you activate “test mode” before going through the PayPal setup.

-The next thing to do is to create a PayPal application and fill out the settings with the app details.
+The next step is to create a PayPal application and fill out the settings with the app details.

 Creating a PayPal Application